kpn-dsh/dsh-cli/docs/environment_variables.md

 Environment variables can be set in three ways:

-#### Shell command
+#### Shell command or shell script

-Typically, environment variables are set using shell commands.
+Typically, environment variables are set using shell commands or shell scripts.
 This makes them available for the lifetime of the shell, or until they are explicitly unset.

 ```
 > export DSH_CLI_LOG_LEVEL=debug